 - More than half (52 percent) reported that their mental health had worsened since social distancing.

 The survey also found that the pandemic had made mental health care less accessible, with 51 percent reporting that they had had an appointment canceled or postponed.

 Veterans’ Struggles Locally

-Here in our area, the Veterans Treatment Courts — which assist vets charged with non-violent crimes who are struggling with addiction, mental illness, or co-occurring disorders — was closed for in-person activities for 18 months of the pandemic.
+Here in our area, the Veterans Treatment Courts — which assist vets charged with non-violent crimes who are struggling with addiction, mental illness, or co-occurring disorders — were closed for in-person activities for 18 months of the pandemic.
 This made it difficult to schedule psychologist appointments or access a support system where veterans could talk to one another.

 As a result of untreated mental illness, these individuals experienced increased alcohol and substance use, homelessness, and domestic violence, according to Myra Fields-Rouse, Veteran Initiatives Supervisor for the City of Philadelphia (and herself an Army veteran).
 “The pandemic has pushed a lot of people over the edge,” Fields-Rouse said.

-Many of these vets bear the psychological scars of posttraumatic stress as well as military sexual trauma, Fields-Rouse added, because both women and men have suffered assaults and kept it bottled up.
+Many of these vets bear the psychological scars of post-traumatic stress as well as military sexual trauma, Fields-Rouse added, because both women and men have suffered assaults and kept it bottled up.
 In addition, nine out of ten veterans report having chronic pain, which can also impact mental health.

 “In the military, they’re good at saving your life; but patching you up happens stateside,” Fields-Rouse commented.
 Now that Veterans Treatment Courts are open, she is able to make more referrals for community support, and she is hopeful there will be more success stories, as there were in the past.